terra-campaigns/rhun/context.md

 ![](https://api2.inkarnate.com/api/embedScenes/oy9y3X/previewImage)

-Add hills on the SE.

-Six major geographical features:

-- Ryxgla (mountains)
-- Neldoreth (forest)
-- Sea of Rhûn
-- Wooden Island (megaplex - ancient structure)
+**Major geographical features**

+- **Ryxgla**: mountain chain in the Southwest
+- **Neldoreth**: beech forest in the Norteast
-- Gardens of Dorwinion (ancient farmland)
+- **Sea of Rhûn**: inland see
-- Arratu/Badlands?
+- **Wooden Island**: manmade megaplex, ancient structure within the inland sea
+- **Gardens of Dorwinion**: farmland in the Nortwest
+- **Rhûn's Pit**: orc made pit / badlands in the East.

-Six major nations or groups `roll 2 thematic elements WWN 126 for each`
+**Major nations or groups** `roll 2 thematic elements WWN 126 for each`

-- `2 good tags` Dorwinion, under the banner of Gondor/Rohan - Northmen?
+- Dorwinion: Under the banner of Gondor/Rohan (maybe Northmen - `2 good tags`)
-- [Easterlings](https://lotr.fandom.com/wiki/Easterlings) - maybe divide in 3 (N, NE, SE) `1 bad tag, one random` some are good and were good men, or influenced by the blue wizards
+- [Easterlings](https://lotr.fandom.com/wiki/Easterlings): 3 different human groups (still have lingering influence from the dark lords, some are good and were good men, or influenced by the blue wizards `1 bad tag, one random each`)
-	- N
-	- NE
-	- SE
-- `1 good tag, 1 bad` One in the mountains?
-West was conquered by Gondor, dwarves re establishing?
+    - Orange / Blue / Red / Light green
+- Eastern Dwarves: they came back from the West and reestablished in the mountains (`1 good tag, 1 bad`)
-- `2 bad tags` Badlands + Subterranean ruins?
-Last bastion of orcs?
+- Orcs: not a nation, but an important antagonist group `2 bad tags`

 Most dwarves fled to the west in the end of the 3rd age, and there are hardly any elves in Middle Earth.
 This leaves Rhûn a mostly human region, with evil dwarves and orcs.